Jay-A-McBee/chip8/README.md

 https://johnearnest.github.io/chip8Archive/roms/snake.ch8
 ```

+##### Select a Game Mode
+- standard - normal game play/speed
+> Hit the space bar at anytime to enter debug mode.
+Hit 'return' to re-enter
+> standard mode.

+- debug - run the game manually a single cycle at a time
+> Debug mode allows you to step through the game a single instruction at a time
+> by hitting the space bar.
+This also produces a verbose output.
+The current
+> parsed instruction as well as the current PC, I, and all V register state will
+> be visible in your terminal.

+> Hit 'return' to exit debug mode and enter standard mode at anytime.

 ### How do I play?

 The original chip8 keyboard was a 16 key hexadecimal key pad.
 This has been mapped to the following modern keyboard layout.